ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/rates.md

 be found in our [Owned Storage Information](https://docs.google.com/document/d/1Up48pPWidYAN0wHsFiiqGQ676C-lPKinqBV_kXKSF0k/edit) document

+## Ownership Models

+For more information relating to owned storage, see the [Ownership models](https://hpcc.ucr.edu/about/overview/access/#ownership-models) section of the Access page.

 ## External user accounts
 Accounts for external customers can only be granted if a lab has a strong affiliation with UC Riverside, such as a research collaboration with UCR